How to Stage a Home on a Budget: Simple Tips That Sell

 7. DIY Artwork and Upgrades

-Instead of costly renovations, consider low-budget updates:
+Instead of costly renovations, try low-budget updates to make your home feel fresh:

-• Paint an accent wall in a neutral color.
+• Paint an accent wall in a neutral color

-• Frame inexpensive prints or create DIY artwork.
+• Frame inexpensive prints or create DIY artwork

-• Swap outdated cabinet hardware or light fixtures.
+• Swap outdated cabinet hardware or light fixtures

 Final Thoughts